CloudBotIRC/CloudBot/README.md

 `sudo apt-get install python-enchant`

 In addition, for .whois to work optimally, you must have `whois` installed.
-`sudo apt-get install whois`
+Again, on Debian based systems, install it with `sudo apt-get install whois`

 If you are a user of another Linux disto, use your package manager to install the modules, or use Google to locate source packages you can install.